Catalysts/HDF4CPP/README.md

 The HDF4CPP library is a wrapper library of the hdf4 C interfaces.
 The target was to create a common c++ api to read and write hdf scientific data.
-The only supports the reading of the data at the moment.
+The library only supports reading of the data at the moment.

 ## API overview